Skip to Content

 Mixing the breadcrumbs, egg, and onions, then stirring in ground turkey.

 Grate the onion over a bowl, then add the bread crumbs and milk.
-Add the seasonings, lemon zest, and parmesan, and stir well.
+Let that sit a bit then add the seasonings and parmesan.
 Stir in the ground turkey.

 Placing turkey meatballs on a baking pan.